U.S. FAA grants 8 more exemptions for commercial use of drones

 The FAA also amended the exemptions previously granted to Pictorvision Inc and Aerial MOB LLC to let the companies fly additional types of small drones.

-The FAA is developing specific regulations for unmanned aircraft that weigh less than 55 pounds (25 kg).
-The agency has effectively banned their commercial use except when operators are granted special exemptions.

-The FAA, which has received 342 requests for exemptions for use of commercial drones, has granted a total of 24.
+The agency, which has received 342 requests for exemptions for use of commercial drones, has granted a total of 24 exemptions.
+(Reporting by Eric Beech; Editing by Doina Chiacu)

-Businesses have been clamoring for rules to allow commercial drone flights, fearing the United States is falling behind other countries in developing a multibillion-dollar industry.

-The FAA turned a draft of the rules - the first major overhaul of the regulations - over to the White House on Oct.
-23, and had said it expected them to be published in 2014.